-The response to reports of peer-on-peer sexual violence and sexual harassment will be decided on a case-by-case basis with the designated safeguarding lead (DSL) taking a lead role, supported by other agencies as required.
+The response to reports of child-on-child sexual violence and sexual harassment will be decided on a case-by-case basis with the designated safeguarding lead (DSL) taking a lead role, supported by other agencies as required.

-The following is effective practice outlined in the part 5 of Keeping Children Safe in Education 2021.
+The following is effective practice outlined in the part 5 of Keeping Children Safe in Education 2022.